SkooveLearn PianoDownload on the App Store

 Install Now

-10 sad progressions you need to learn on piano
+10 songs with sad chord progressions you can learn & identify

 sad chord progressions

 Music has the power to stir emotions and nothing tugs at the heartstrings quite like sad chord progressions on the piano.
 Whether you’re composing your own piece or learning classics, these sad piano chords will help you create that wistful, nostalgic or melancholic feel you’re looking for.
-Below, we explore ten must know sad chord progressions.
+Below, we explore ten of the best sad chord progressions for beginners.
 You can easily learn famous songs that use these iconic progressions with the help of the Skoove app and our helpful chord charts.
 Let’s dive in!

 Start your musical journey